History of Seacroft

-Seacroft (once a village, now a suburb of Leeds, England) pre-dates the Domesday book, with evidence of a settlement in the area from the Neolithic Age.
+Seacroft (once a village, now a suburb of Leeds, England) pre-dates the Domesday Book, with evidence of a settlement in the area from the Neolithic age.
 Seacroft remained largely unchanged for centuries as a small Yorkshire village, until in the 1950s the area was developed into Leeds' largest council estate.
 In the 1960s and 1970s the building of Whinmoor and Swarcliffe enclosed Seacroft within other suburbs.

 Seacroft Village

-Seacroft has a history dating back beyond the publication of the Domesday Book (1086).
+Seacroft has a history dating back beyond the Domesday Book (1086).
 However, there is evidence of inhabitation prior to that, during construction of the estate in the 1950s, a stone axe dating from the Neolithic age (3500)-(2100)BC was found on Kentmere Avenue, while two silver Roman coins were found on Seacroft Green in the 1850s.

 The Venerable Bede records the battle of Winwaed between King Oswy's forces and the, unsuccessful, invading Mercians under King Penda.
 Bede gives this as taking place near Seacroft on 15 November 655.
 The name (originally Saecroft) is of Saxon origin - sae meaning pool or lake and croft meaning enclosure or farm.

 In 1643 a minor battle between Royalists for Charles I and a small group of Roundheads under Thomas Fairfax, who were en route from Tadcaster to Leeds, took place at Seacroft.
 Fairfax was obliged to retreat across Bramham moor.